Jordan Bridges (politician): Coal

 As a former coal miner, Bridges joined an unofficial bipartisan workgroup designed to aid the recovery of communities reliant on the failing coal industry.

 Transgender rights

 Bridges was a cosponsor of House Bill 3293, a bill that would prohibit transgender athletes from competing on sports teams that align with their gender identity.
 After announcing that he would cosponsor the bill on his Facebook page, Bridges liked a number of posts which encouraged violence against the transgender community, compared transgender people to pigs, and used the derogatory term, "tranny."
-The bill was cited in a June 2020 statement by the Department of Justice, which argued that the bill violated federal law, the 14th Amendment, and Title IX.
+The bill was cited in a June 2020 statement by the Department of Justice, which argued that the bill violated federal law, the Fourteenth Amendment, and Title IX.

 Worker's rights

 Bridges voted against SB 11, a bill that would make it more difficult for employees to strike.

 Personal life

 Bridges is married to Erica Bridges and has two children.
 He is a Christian.